Last revised on: 20 September 2021

 With your consent, we will send you marketing emails and newsletters.
 At any time you have the right to object to our processing data about you in order to send you promotions and marketing information, including where we build profiles for such purposes, and we will stop processing the data for the purpose.

 In the event that you wish to make a complaint about how we process your personal data, please contact in the first instance our Data Protection Officer (“DPO”) at firstname.lastname@example.org and we will endeavor to deal with your request as soon as possible.
 This is without prejudice to your right to launch a claim with the Information Commissioner’s Office or the data protection supervisory authority in the EU in which you live or work where you think we have infringed data protection laws.

 OUR POLICY ON CHILDREN

 We welcome your comments or questions about this Policy.
-You may also contact us at our email address: email@example.com, phone: +44 7746386459.
-You can also write to our DPO at firstname.lastname@example.org.
+You may also contact our DPO on email address: firstname.lastname@example.org.
+For other support use phone: +44 7395 866651.